 This course provides an introduction to computer programming, with a focus on problem solving and algorithm development using a procedural approach.
-Topics include basic logic structures, looping, one- and two- dimensional arrays, I/O, and modularization of code.
+Topics include basic logic structures, looping, one- and two- dimensional lists, I/O, and modularization of code.
 Extensive programming is required.

 This course will address a specific area of study in computer science not already covered by other course offerings.
 Prerequisites vary by topic.